AdKats/AdKats/README.md

         access to all enabled commands through procon's chat tab.
 When issuing commands through procon's chat tab, the commands must be prefixed with a / for them to work.
     </li>
+    <li><b>'Bypass all command confirmation -DO NOT USE-'</b> - Disables all command confirmation.
+Do not use this
+    setting unless you want to accidentally kick/ban the wrong people.
     <li><b>'External plugin player commands'</b> - List of commands (with prefixes) that general players can access.
         Currently used for the help command.
     <li><b>'External plugin admin commands'</b> - List of commands (with prefixes) that admins can access.
 Currently